 The compression system on the Ohm 2.0 is very simple and streamlined.
 There’s a simple cord-based compression system that runs along the sides of the pack.
 I prefer webbing myself, but it’s surprisingly effective.
 The side compression cord can also be used to secure tent poles, packraft paddles, or other long skinny objects to the side of the pack.
-If you don’t like the zig-zig pattern, you can simple replace it with your own cord and cord locks.
+If you don’t like the zig-zag pattern, you can simply replace it with your own cord and cord locks.

 The other primary component is the top strap which can help compress gear, from the top down.
 It’s nowhere near as effective as a roll top, but it’s useful for shrinking the contents of the extension collar.
 You can also secure extra gear to the strap or under it, although a three-part Y strap is a lot more fool-proof for carrying long wide objects like a foam sleeping pad.

 The shoulder straps also have a number of very useful attachment points for carrying electronic accessories or attaching water bottles to the straps within easy reach.
 I’m not a big fan of shoulder strap water bottles and it’s easy to remove the yellow elastic cord for these on ULA packs in a non-destructive way.
 But I do like to attach accessory pockets to my shoulder straps and appreciate the plastic rings and daisy chains sewn onto the shoulder straps.

 There are also trekking poles and ice ax shaft holders sewn to the sides of the rear mesh pocket, as well as a single ice ax loop at the pocket’s bottom.